Mission & History

 The mission of the Office of Sustainability is to accelerate institutional sustainability and climate action through the collaborative pursuit of student-centered interdisciplinary solutions that are environmentally sound, socially just, and economically viable.

-Sustainability is the practice of meeting the needs of the present without compromising the ability of future generations to meet their needs.
-Sustainability asserts that resources are finite and should be used conservatively and respectfully, with long-term consequences in mind.
 The environment is the primary but not the only consideration within sustainability; it is of course vitally important to consider human welfare as well.
 Sustainable practices generally support social, environmental, and economic health equally - or, the triple bottom line of “people, planet, profit.”
 These are broadly recognized as the three pillars of sustainability.
 A sustainable society is therefore one that protects natural resources while ensuring social justice and economic benefit for all.

 Environmentally Sound